 Outline of event/ What happened?

-Consequences: Protecting (what will now happen to prevent any immediate further harm occurring) rotecting (what will now happen to prevent any inimediate further harm occurring) Learning/teaching (what needs to be revisited with the child or learnt) Learning (what needs to be revisited with the child of rearning Max notwoint nortwisting physical intervention, asfe helding used?
-Was restraint, restrictive physical intervention, safe holding used? yes/no Letter sent: Parent / carer informed: Time and date:
+Consequences:

+consequences.

+Protecting (what will now happen to prevent any immediate further harm occurring)

+Learning/teaching (what needs to be revisited with the child or learnt)

+Was restraint, restrictive physical intervention, safe holding used? yes/no

+Letter sent:

+Parent / carer informed:

+Time and date: